-Previously, RESILIENCE completed an orbital maneuver at 19:40:18 UTC, Jan.
-16, 2025, at 250,000 kilometers from Earth, setting the lander on a course towards the Moon in order to complete the flyby and verifying operation of the main propulsion system, as well as the related guidance, control, and navigation system.
-The orbital maneuver required a main thruster burn lasting 16 seconds.
-Following this, the lander continued its deep space journey, spending approximately two months in a low-energy transfer orbit before reaching a distance of approximately 1.1 million kilometers from Earth, the farthest point from Earth.
+Previously, RESILIENCE completed all deep space orbital maneuvers at on April 24, 2025, at 10:00 UTC, returning the lander from deep space near to the Moon in order to complete the orbit injection.
+At its furthest distance, RESILIENCE was 1.1 million kilometers from Earth.
+Before that RESILIENCE completed a lunar flyby, verifying operation of the main propulsion system, as well as the related guidance, control, and navigation system.
+Following the flyby, the lander continued its deep space journey, spending approximately two months in a low-energy transfer orbit.

 RESILIENCE was launched on a SpaceX Falcon 9 rocket at 6:11:39 UTC, Jan.
 15, 2025, and was successfully deployed from the rocket at 7:44:24 UTC.
 The RESILIENCE lander has completed the Earth orbit (1) phase below) as well as the lunar flyby, known as Success 5.
-It now completing its low energy transfer orbit (2) phase below) with completion of all deep space maneuvers.
-RESILIENCE will enter its next phase once it completes the lunar orbit insertion.
+It has completed the low energy transfer orbit (2) phase below) with completion of all deep space maneuvers and is now in lunar orbit.